 I-2-5-85.Use of Prehearing Questionnaires – General

-obtain evidence, including information from the claimant or representative that may help in the determination whether the claimant's impairment(s) meets or equals a listing in 20 CFR Part 404, Subpart P, Appendix 1;
+The ALJ wants to obtain evidence, including information from the claimant or an appointed representative, that may help determine whether the claimant's impairment(s) meets or equals a listing in 20 CFR Part 404, Subpart P, Appendix 1;

-obtain a list of witnesses from the claimant to determine the subject and scope of testimony (see HALLEX I-2-6-60) and to schedule the hearing with sufficient time; and
+The ALJ needs to obtain a list of witnesses from the claimant to determine the subject and scope of testimony (see HALLEX I-2-6-60) and to schedule the hearing with sufficient time; and